Generate a project-specific RDF Schema

 • general description: provide the general description of the composedOf which will be used in the RDF schema

-• contextualized concept name: provide the contextualized description of the composedOf in the particular context it is used
+• contextualized concept name: provide the contextualized description of the composedOf in the particular context it is used (this information is not carried on the RDF schema)

-• contextualized concept description: provide the contextualized description of the composedOf explaining its meaning in the particular context it is used
+• contextualized concept description: provide the contextualized description of the composedOf explaining its meaning in the particular context it is used (this information is not carried on the RDF schema)

 • parent: provide the general composedOf name of the parent with the following notation: <prefix>:<composedOf>